Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

     2. If however you want multiple tasks to share a GPU, then you should use `--ntasks-per-gpu=<number_of_tasks>`.
 There are use cases where this makes sense.
-        However, at the time of writing this does not work properly.
+        We have experienced issues with this though on LUMI, see below.

-    While this does ensure a proper distribution of GPUs across nodes compatible with the distributions of cores to run the requested tasks, we will again run into binding issues when these options are propagated to `srun` to create the actual job steps, and hre this is even more tricky to solve.
+    While this does ensure a proper distribution of GPUs across nodes compatible with the distributions of cores to run the requested tasks, we will again run into binding issues when these options are propagated to `srun` to create the actual job steps, and here this is even more tricky to solve.
+It will stop some of the more efficient modes of MPI and RCCL communications from working properly.

     We will again discuss a solution in the
     [Chapter "Process and thread distribution and binding"](202-Binding.md)